jeremycline/jcline.org/_posts/2021-04-30-hdr-in-linux-p1.md

 So what is a high dynamic range display?
 In short, a display that is simultaneously capable of lower luminance levels and higher luminance levels than previous "standard dynamic range" displays.
-What these levels are exactly can be hand-wavy, but [VESA provides some specifications](https://displayhdr.org/performance-criteria/).
+What these levels are exactly can be hand-wavy, but [VESA provides some clear specifications](https://displayhdr.org/performance-criteria/).

 This higher dynamic range ultimately means the way in which we compress the luminance range (tone-map) needs to change.

-## Light from Scene to Display
+# Light from Scene to Display

+Now that we know the pieces of the puzzle, we can examine how an image ends up on our displays.
 In this section, we'll cover the journey of an image from its creation to its display.
-Perhaps the most self-contained example is a modern video games.
+Perhaps the most self-contained example is a modern video game.
 This allows us to dodge the added complication of camera sensors, but the process for real-world image capture is similar.

-### Scene-referred Lighting
+## Scene-referred Lighting

 Video games typically model a world complete with realistic lighting.
 When they do this, they need to work with "real world" luminance levels.
 For